LennartHennigs/DIYStreamDeck/README.md

 - Defining keyboard layout
   - Edit the [`key_def.json`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/key_def.json) file to configure the shortcut keys and colors for your desired apps.

 ## Configuration

-In the [`key_def.json`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/key_def.json) configuration file, each app is defined as a JSON object with key-value pairs, with three entries: `applications`, `folders`, and `global`.
+In the [`key_def.json`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/key_def.json) configuration file, each app is defined as a JSON object with key-value pairs, with four possible entries: `applications`, `folders`, `global`, and `urls`.

-- In the `applications` area the different keys for various apps are defined with the key numbers (0-15).
+- In the `applications` area the different keys for various apps are defined with the key numbers (`0`-`15`).
 - The `folders` section defines key sets that can be assigned to a single key.
 - In the `global` section are key definitions that are being all apps and folders.
 They can be "overwritten" via specific folder or app definition.
 You can set `"ignore_globals": "true"` for folders and apps where they should not be used.
 - The `urls` section contains keyboard definitions for Safari and Chrome URls.

 These are the possible fields for a key entry:

 - `key_sequence`: This field specifies the key combination to be executed when the key is pressed.
 You can use either a string or an array [to specify the key sequence](https://docs.circuitpython.org/projects/hid/en/latest/_modules/adafruit_hid/keycode.html).
-If a string is provided, it should contain the keycodes separated by '+' (e.g., "CTRL+ALT+T").
-If an array is provided, it should contain the keycodes as separate elements (e.g., ["CTRL", "ALT", "T"]).
-You can also add delays between key presses within a shortcut by including a floating-point number in the list of keys for a specific shortcut in the key_def.json file.
+If a string is provided, it should contain the keycodes separated by '+' (e.g., `CTRL+ALT+T`).
+If an array is provided, it should contain the keycodes as separate elements (e.g., `["CTRL", "ALT", "T"]`).
+You can also add delays between key presses within a shortcut by including a floating-point number in the list of keys for a specific shortcut in the `key_def.json` file.
 This number represents the delay in seconds between key presses.
 You can find a list of possible keycodes here.
 - `application`: This field is used to specify the application to be launched when an application key is pressed.
 - `action`: This field can have the values `close_folder` or an plugin command, e.g. `spotify.next`.
 The former is mandatory inside a folder definition without an `autoclose` setting.
 - `color`: This field specifies the color of the key, in RGB format.
 You can specify the color of the key using an RGB string (e.g., `#FF0000` for red, `#00FF00` for green, `#0000FF` for blue).
 - `description`: This optional field provides a description of the function of the key, which is useful for understanding the purpose of each key when printed in the console.
-- `folder`: This field allows you assign a "folder" to be opened.
+- `folder`: This field allows you assign a folder (a set of key definitions) to be opened.
+A folder will auto-close per defaut, ahter actions has been triggered inside.
+Foders can also be nested.

 With these fields you can define four types of keys, shortcut keys, application launch keys, and folder keys.